 - All levels: If there are still not enough players even with these adjustments, and there is a player available who has already played the adventure, they can join the table, playing for no credit.

-Reporting: GMs do not record or report organized play numbers for players replaying for no credit.
+GMs do not record or report organized play numbers for players replaying for no credit.

 Before the game starts, you will need to choose a character to play.
 This can be one of your existing characters, or a pregenerated character, but it must fall within the allowed levels for the adventure.
 If you choose a pregenerated character, you must also choose an existing character of a lower level, a first level character, or a brand new character to assign credit to.
 See Applying Credit for more information.
-You should also chose a Faction to represent.
+You also choose a Faction to represent.
 Any Reputation earned for Primary and Secondary success conditions that adventure is applied to that Faction.
 The default faction is Wayfinders.

 The GM will provide you with a sign-in sheet to record your character’s name, Organized Play ID, Character Number, level and faction, as well as any contact information the GM needs to be able to get chronicles to you.
 If you are playing a pregenerated character, then the character number is the number of the character who will receive credit for the adventure.